 But I discovered that taking anyone and everyone puts a ministry at risk and makes things much more difficult for you.
 Taking anyone who’s breathing means taking people with bad attitudes, bad habits, poor skills and more.
 That creates a lot of messes you’ll eventually have to clean up.

-• Attitude.
+- Attitude.
 This is critical!
 Are people cheerful, patient, persistent and positive?
-Will they support the ministry and help find solutions, or criticize and complain?
+Will they support the ministry and help find solutions?
+Or will they criticize and complain?

-• Alignment.
-All volunteers must be aligned with your vision, values and doctrine.
-(A friend discovered that one of her children’s ministry teachers was a Jehovah’s Witness!)
-If your ministry has a big vision, you need people who are committed to reaching it with you.
+- Alignment.
+All volunteers must align with your vision, values and doctrine.
+(A friend discovered that one of her Sunday school teachers was a Jehovah’s Witness!)
+If your ministry has a big vision, people must be committed to reaching it with you.

 For more about volunteers, check out these articles.